juliamrch/rust-guessing-game/README.md

 `curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh`

-You'll need a _linker_  which is a program that Rust uses to join its compiled outputs into one file.
-If you don't have one installed yet, run:

-`xcode-select --install`

 ### Installing `rustup` on Windows

 On Windows, go to [Rust official page](https://www.rust-lang.org/tools/install) and follow the instructions for installing Rust.
 At some point in the installation, you’ll receive a message explaining that you’ll also need the MSVC build tools for Visual Studio 2013 or later.